Jane Wilde: Activist

 Lady Wilde was the niece of Charles Maturin and wrote for the Young Ireland movement of the 1840s, publishing poems in The Nation under the pseudonym of Speranza.
 Her works included pro-Irish independence and anti-British writing; she was sometimes known as "Speranza of the Nation".
 Charles Gavan Duffy was the editor when "Speranza" wrote commentary calling for armed revolution in Ireland.
 The authorities at Dublin Castle shut down the paper and brought Charles Duffy to court but he refused to name the person who had written the offending article.
 "Speranza" reputedly stood up in court and claimed responsibility for the article.
 While the confession was ignored by the authorities, they permanently shut the newspaper down.

 Jane was an early advocate of women's rights, and campaigned for better education for women.
 She invited the suffragist Millicent Fawcett to her home to speak on female liberty.
-She praised the passing of the Married Women's Property Act of 1882, which prevented a woman from having to enter marriage 'as a bond slave, disenfranchised of all rights over her fortune'.
+She praised the passing of the Married Women's Property Act 1882, which prevented a woman from having to enter marriage 'as a bond slave, disenfranchised of all rights over her fortune'.

 Through her friendship with Charlotte von Krämer, she would also make the acquaintance of the Swedish feminist activist and writer Rosalie Olivecrona.